twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCOLORFORM** (old versions) – It's not the standard Windows color selection dialog.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Views or modifies properties for members in composite glyphs.
 * **TCONFIRMREPLACEDIALOG** (version 10.0 until 10.1.0.2272) – This confirmation dialog will ask you what to do when replacing.
-* **TCONVERTBITMAPTOCONTOURSFORM** – Converts bitmap images to contours or imports raster images.
+* **TCONVERTBITMAPTOCONTOURSFORM** – Converts bitmap images to contours or imports raster images to any glyph in the font.
 * **TDELETEFEATURELOOKUPFORM** (version 7.0 & above) – Removes features or lookups in the font.
 * **TDELETEKERNGROUPFORM** (version 7.0 & above) – Removes kerning groups or classes in the font.
 * **TDISABLEDFORM** (version 5.0 & above) and **TABSTRACTDISABLEDIALOG** (version 12.0.0.2565 & above) – Used in unregistered copies during (recent versions) or after a grace period of 30 days (old or recent versions).